Crowdtells

 IAEA visits Isfahan, Fordow, or Natanz nuclear site by...?

-Polymarket prices this December 31 at 44%.
-The reporting broadly agrees.
+Polymarket prices this December 31 at 22%.
+The market is more confident than the current reporting.

 What do the sources agree on?